alifaisal01/eclate3/content/english/_index.md

       label: "Get Started Now"
       link: "#"

-  - title: "Discover the Key Features Of Hugo"
+  - title: "Our Services"
     image: "/images/service-2.png"
-    content: "Hugo is an all-in-one web framework for building fast, content-focused websites.
-It offers a range of exciting features for developers and website creators.
-Some of the key features are:"
+    content: "At Eclate we provide wide range of technology services.
+From Technology design and delivery, Business process automation, Resource augmentation to Infrastructure and cloud setup:"
     bulletpoints:
       - "Zero JS, by default: No JavaScript runtime overhead to slow you down."
       - "Customizable: Tailwind, MDX, and 100+ other integrations to choose from."